Lady Elizabeth Butler1

 Last Edited=27 Jan 2011

 He held the office of Member of Parliament (M.P.)
-(Tory) for Hastings between February 1710 and June 1710.2 He succeeded to the title of 3rd Baron Ashburnham, of Ashburnham, Sussex [E., 1689] on 16 June 1710.2 He was Colonel of the 1st troop of Horse Guards between 1713 and 1715.2 He held the office of Lord of the Bedchamber to the Prince of Wales between December 1728 and June 1731.2 He was created 1st Earl of Ashburnham [Great Britain] on 14 May 1730.2 He was created 1st Viscount St. Asaph, of the principality of Wales [Great Britain] on 14 May 1730.2 He was Captain of the Yeoman of the Guard between 23 November 1731 and 1737.2
+(Tory) for Hastings between February 1710 and June 1710.2 He succeeded as the 3rd Baron Ashburnham, of Ashburnham, Sussex [E., 1689] on 16 June 1710.2 He was Colonel of the 1st troop of Horse Guards between 1713 and 1715.2 He held the office of Lord of the Bedchamber to the Prince of Wales between December 1728 and June 1731.2 He was created 1st Earl of Ashburnham [Great Britain] on 14 May 1730.2 He was created 1st Viscount St. Asaph, of the principality of Wales [Great Britain] on 14 May 1730.2 He was Captain of the Yeoman of the Guard between 23 November 1731 and 1737.2

 Child of John Ashburnham, 1st Earl of Ashburnham and Henrietta Maria Stanley, Baroness Strange